DunwichType/Padyakke_Libre/README.md

 # Padyakke Libre

-Padyakke is a Kannada typeface developed by James Puckett of Dunwich Type Founders.
+Padyakke is a wide, airy, and friendly font for the Kannada writing system.
+Its gracefully balanced thin strokes rise up over sumptuously swollen bottoms.
+James Puckett designed Padyakke to pair with Aoife Mooney’s latin typeface BioRhyme; thus BioRhyme’s idosyncratic bowls, not-quite-perpendicular stroke terminals, and lachrymae live in Padyakke.

 Official source files and compiled fonts are released at: https://github.com/DunwichType/Padyakke_Libre

 Dunwich Type Founders cares what you think!
 Please file issues on the Github project issue tracker, at https://github.com/DunwichType/Padyakke_Libre/issues or contact me privately at padyakkefonts@gmail.com.